 For some reason, we measure gas partial pressure in mmHg, and ventilator gas pressures in cmH2O.
 In the mercury manometer, pressure which results in the displacement of one millimetre of mercury corresponds to the displacement of 1.36 cm of water in the water manometer.

 The tradition of measuring respiratory pressure in terms of water rather than mercury does not appear to have a well-reasoned origin.
-Some textbooks suggest that the respiratory pressure changes are so small that their measurement technique requires a factor-of-ten increase in scale in order to generate conveniently large changes.
+It may seem to be associated with the use of the bubble PEEP valve (where a positive end-expiratory pressure is generated by submerging the end of the circuit in a tub of water), but the use of water in descriptions of respiratory pressures actually seems to pre-date even this ancient device.
+Some textbooks (eg. Rhoades & Bell, 4th ed., 2012, p.330) suggest that the respiratory pressure changes are so small that their measurement technique requires a factor-of-ten increase in scale in order to generate conveniently large changes.
 If one finds oneself measuring a pleural pressure from a mercury manometer, a change in height of 0.37 mm is much less visible to the naked eye than a change of 0.5 cm H2O.

-The shape of the pressure waveform is a luxurious banquet of physiological information, and its interpretation is discussed elsewhere, as it would be unwise to digress yet further in this chapter.
+The shape of the pressure waveform is a luxurious banquet of physiological information, and its interpretation is discussed elsewhere.
+For now, the discussion will be limited to the concepts of PEEP, CPAP, positive airway pressure and mean airway pressure.

 Positive pressure is not PEEP.